Fkmanny/Fkmanny/README.md

 # Hi 👋, I'm Manny

-## I'm a Frontend Developer In Canada
+## I'm a Software Developer In Canada